Augmentation varieties and disk potentials I: Regularization

 The last inequality follows from the chain of inequalities

 for large $k$.
 This gives the desired inequality

 \end{proof}

+\begin{proof}[Proof of Proposition \ref{prop:concentrated}] We prove the statement of the Proposition for the special case where $\ol{L}$ is the union of $m$ Lagrangians $L_i$ which cleanly intersect at $L_\cap$ to avoid notational clutter, the general case follows from an usual patching argument.
+The main difficulty lies in construction of an approximately holomorphic section such that it does not vanish on the different branches of $\ol{L}$ near $L_\cap$.
+We aim to construct an approximately holomorphic section concentrated on the Lagrangian $\ol{L}$ by summing the locally Gaussian sections $\sigma_{k,L_{\cap}}$ as defined in Equation (\ref{eq:peaksecoverintersect}) and Lemma \ref{lemma:peakseclowerbd}.

-\begin{proof}[Proof of Proposition \ref{concentrated}] We aim to construct an approximately holomorphic section concentrated on the Lagrangian by summing the locally Gaussian sections $\sigma_{k,L_{\cap}}$ as defined in Equation (\ref{eq:peaksecoverintersect}) and Lemma \ref{lemma:peakseclowerbd}.
-We define $\sigma_{k,L_i}$ by summing peak sections on the $m$ Lagrangian branches $L_i$, while including the sections on the points $P_k$ on $L_\cap$.
-We start with balls centered around $P_k$ and extend it to a finite cover of $L_i$ by radius $ \frac{1}{3}$ balls.
+We define a section concentrated on the Lagrangian branches $L_i$ by summing the sections on peak sections which match up with the peak sections on the intersection locus $L_\cap$.
+Recall that $P_k \subset L_\cap$ was defined to be the collection center of the balls of radius one which covered $L_\cap.$ We start with balls centered around $P_k$ and extend it to a finite cover of $L_i$ by radius $ \frac{1}{3}$ balls.
 Denote the set of centers of these balls as

 Iterated removal of points from $P^{\on{pre}}_k$ ensures that any two points in $P^{\on{pre}}_k$ are at least $\frac{2}{3}$ distance apart.
-That is, if $p,q \in P^{\on{pre}}_k$ are closer than $\frac{2}{3}$ we drop either $p$ or $q$ from the set $P^{\on{pre}}_k$, without remove points from $P_k$ while doing the iterated removal.
-The proof of Lemma 4 of \cite{aurmohgay:symplchyp} goes over verbatim to show that for large $k$, close points we have that their phases are close: That is, if
+That is, if $p,q \in P^{\on{pre}}_k$ are closer than $\frac{2}{3}$ we drop either $p$ or $q$ from the set $P^{\on{pre},i}_k$.
+We adopt the convention of not removing points from $P_k$ while doing the iterated removal.
+Let $P^i_k$ denote the result of the iterated removal process.
+We denote the section by summing over peak sections over the balls centered at $P^i_k$ as .
+The proof of Lemma 4 of \cite{aurmohgay:symplchyp} goes over verbatim to show that for large $k$, phases at close points are close: That is, if

 then